buckets/main-site/docs/content/app/debt.md

 If you always pay off your credit card in full every statement, then you are safe to leave your credit card account as a *Normal* account.

 If, however, you are trying to pay off a credit card balance, it may be helpful to mark the account as *Debt*.
+Click the account details and change the account type from *Normal* to *Debt*.

 ## Debt Accounts